Near-One/rainbow-bridge/README.md

 ## Currently we have the following docker options:

-1. Rainbow Docker image containing rainbowup ready for running
+1. Rainbow Docker image containing rainbow ready for running
-	- run the rainbowup docker image with a custom command
+	- run the rainbow docker image with a custom command
 2. A development docker compose setup (docker-compose-dev.yml)
 	- ganache
 	- local near node